Max Rodenbeck: Early life and education

-Max Rodenbeck was born in Charlottesville, Virginia to a British mother and American father.
-His family moved to Cairo when he was 2 years old, and he was raised between Egypt, Britain and the US.
+Max Rodenbeck was born in Charlottesville, Virginia, to a British mother and American father.
+His family moved to Cairo when he was two years old, and he was raised between Egypt, Britain and the US.
 Following boarding school in Massachusetts, he studied Arabic and Islamic History at the American University in Cairo.

 Writing

 Journalism

-Rodenbeck started writing in the English-language press in Egypt in the 1980s, and also contributed to a number of tour guides such as the Insight series volumes on Cairo, Egypt and The Nile.
-He began covering Egypt and the Middle East as a stringer for The Economist in 1988, while also writing as a freelancer for the Financial Times, Middle East International, The Cairo Times and numerous other publications.
+Rodenbeck began covering Egypt and the Middle East as a stringer for The Economist, while also writing as a freelancer for the Financial Times, Middle East International, The Cairo Times and numerous other publications.